 • Food

 Salt and pepper calamari is a unique Australian twist on classic calamari from Cantonese cuisine.
-The squid or calamari is covered in a salt-and-pepper batter of rising flour and deep-fried, then served with a side salad and dipped in a spicy sweet chilli sauce.
+The squid or calamari is covered in a salt-and-pepper batter of rising flour and deep-fried, then served with a side salad and dipped in a spicy sweet chili sauce.

 • 2